August 2001 (Part 1)

 — Loretta, USA

 The prototype of this exercise is called “Ta Sam Sing” which means “Hitting Three Stars”.
 “Ta Sam Sing” is in Cantonese, the dialect spoken by most practitioners who use this method of training.
-In panyin or Mandarin it is “Da San Xing”.
+In Mandarin it is “Da San Xing”.

 I do not know the history or origin of this exercise, but it is popular among exponents of Hoong Ka and other Southern Shaolin styles.
 In the standard version of “Ta Sam Sing”, two partners “sit” on the Horse-Riding Stance facing each other.